Miss Teacher Bangs a Boy

 "Miss Teacher Bangs a Boy" is the tenth episode in the tenth season of the American animated television series South Park.
 The 149th episode of the series overall, it originally aired on Comedy Central in the United States October 18, 2006.
 In the episode, Cartman is appointed to the post of school hallway monitor at South Park Elementary, and takes it personally when an infraction is committed in his jurisdiction.
 Meanwhile, Kyle discovers that his little brother Ike is in a romantic relationship with his kindergarten teacher Miss Stevenson.
 Kyle and Cartman team up to put a stop to the inappropriate behavior.

-The episode features a parody of the television series Dog the Bounty Hunter.
+Written and directed by series co-creator Trey Parker, the episode features a parody of the television series Dog the Bounty Hunter.

 Plot

-Cartman is made school hallway monitor, investing him with "authoritah", and assumes the identity of "Dawg the Hallway Monitor" (a parody of Duane "Dog" Chapman).
-During a shift, Cartman finds a drawing by Ike expressing a crush on kindergarten teacher Miss Stevenson.
-After Miss Stevenson sees the drawing, she admits to Ike that she loves him, and the pair begin a sexual relationship, which is introduced through a montage set to REO Speedwagon's "Can't Fight This Feeling".
+The episode begins as Eric Cartman is called into the principal's office.
+Although Cartman initially believes he is being punished, he is surprised to learn that it is his turn to be the school's hallway monitor: a duty he takes extremely seriously, assuming the identity of "Dawg the Hallway Monitor" (a parody of Duane "Dog" Chapman).
+During a shift, Cartman finds a discarded drawing by Ike Broflovski expressing a crush on kindergarten teacher Miss Stevenson (Kathryn Howell).
+Cartman proceeds to storm into Ike's classroom, aggressively berating the infant in front of his classmates and urging them not to litter in the hallway as Ike has.
+Miss Stephenson asks Ike to stay after class, wherein she admits to Ike that she loves him and the pair begin a sexual relationship, which is introduced through a montage set to REO Speedwagon's "Can't Fight This Feeling".
+This is disguised by Stevenson as after-school tutoring.